tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

         ...
 ```

+!!! check "Challenge"

-How does the above compare to the hand-written configuration from the previous lab?
+    Review the hand-written configuration from the previous lab.
+    How does it compare to the above generated configuration?

 ## Summary